-RAD 2302 Clinical practice II (2 CH clinical course)
+RAD 2302 Clinical practice II (Clinical 11 hours)

-Catalog = Clinical 11 hours

-(Note that in summer session this will equate to 22 hours/week scheduled meeting time) Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester.
-Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient-centered clinical practice and professional development are discussed, examined and evaluated.
+(Note that in summer session this will equate to 22 hours/week scheduled meeting time) Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester and a minimum of 165 contact hours of clinical training, Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient-centered clinical practice and professional development are discussed, examined and evaluated.
 Clinical practice experiences are designed to provide patient care and assessment, competent performance of radiologic imaging and total quality management.
 Levels of competency and outcomes measurement will be taught to ensure the well-being of the patient prior to, during, and following the radiologic procedure.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 22244 Will not satisfy general education science requirements.

-RAD 2311 Basic Principles of Computed Tomography (1 CH lecture course)
+RAD 2311 Basic Principles of Computed Tomography (Lecture 1 hour)